PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Fix txt file's CRLF
 - [ ] Add docx and doc
 - [ ] Explore docker sync
+- [ ] Fix issue with the last file of the folder

 ## Fix for failed to solve with frontend dockerfile.v0